 Choose a sunny spot, exposed to at least six hours of sun a day.
-It should be sheltered too, as wind might cause damage to your herbs.
+It should be sheltered too, as the wind might cause damage to your herbs.
 So plant next to a wall or craft a small shelter around the bed.
-Bare in mind, the temperatures in early spring aren’t high enough, so plant herbs that thrive in cooler temperatures like dill, chervil and parsley.
+Bare in mind, the temperatures in early spring aren’t high enough, so plant herbs that thrive in cooler temperatures like dill, chervil, and parsley.

 Some seeds take longer to germinate, like those of the parsley.
 Soak them overnight – this will speed up their germination.
 If there are perennials like lavender and thyme, left from the previous year, don’t uproot them, even if they’re completely nutant.
 Just trim them down a bit and soon they’ll come back to life.

 We assume the herbs you’ve planted have already sprouted in the garden.
 Summer is the season where some serious maintenance is required, as all you have to do is water what you’ve sown.
 However, watering herbs is not the same as watering house plants.

 The latter can do with one watering per week.
 Herbs on the other hand, especially when exposed to the hot rays of the burning sun should be watered moderately once a day.
 Oregano, lavender, rosemary, thyme, and basil especially, prefer moisture-rich soil. reminding you that watering herbs and plants, in general, should be done early in the morning or as the sun begins to set.

 Now it’s time for yet another clean-up of the herb garden, as autumn is the season when trees begin to shed their foliage.
 You should decide which herbs should be re-planted in pots to bring indoors.
 Basil and geranium are especially frost-sensitive.